 Q: Does Palestine can apply to accede to the Rome Statute or to make an ad hoc Declaration regarding the Gaze Area?

 On 8 May 2014, the Office of the Prosecutor relied on effective control to determine which of two rival domestic Egyptian entities represented the government of Egypt.
 The legal test of the ICC said that,

 The legal test of “effective control,” the entity which is in fact in control of a State’s territory, enjoys the habitual obedience of the bulk of the population, and has a reasonable expectancy of permanence, is recognized as the government of that State under international law.

-It is true that the Palestine does not have “effective control” over all territories of Palestine.
+It is true that Palestine does not have “effective control” over all territories of Palestine.
 And the ICC may reject its accession.
 In addition, as professor Eugene Kontorovich said,

 “the ’effective control’ is a double-edged sword for Mahmoud Abbas.
 On the one hand, his lack of it would bar accepting ICC jurisdiction.
 On the other hand, his lack of it is also what prevents him from being held responsible for the war crimes there.”

-It seems that the decision of the application to be a State Party to the Rome Statue is at the hand of the international Criminal Court, and the Egyptian test may be an obstacle for its application.
-However, the situation in Palestine is different from the Egypt.
+It seems that the decision of the application to be a State Party to the Rome Statue is at the hand of the International Criminal Court, and the Egyptian test may be an obstacle for its application.
+However, the situation in Palestine is different from Egypt.
 The legal test for effective control may not be applicable.
-It was submitted that the Palestine has right to apply for the accession to the Rome Statute, while the consideration and procedure should be based on the Rome Statute.
+It was submitted that Palestine has right to apply for the accession to the Rome Statute, while the consideration and procedure should be based on the Rome Statute.

 With regard to an ad hoc declaration, the answer should be based on the following criteria.